CNVT 1000 - Computer Repair A+ Hardware

 (1 Credit)

 This module introduces students to project management software, an essential tool used by most information technology environments.
-Upon completion of this course, students are able to create and analyze projects using Microsoft Project Manager.
+Upon completion of this course, students can create and analyze projects using Microsoft Project Manager.

 COMI 2020 - Network Security Software Fundamentals